pachyderm/docs/content/latest/deploy-manage/manage/backup-restore.md

 ---

-This page will walk you through the main steps required to manually back up and restore the state of a Pachyderm cluster in production.
+This page will walk you through the main steps required to manually back up and restore the state of a MLDM cluster in production.

 Details on how to perform those steps might vary depending on your infrastructure and cloud provider / on-premises setup.